baguswiratmaadi/catnip/README.md

 # Disclaimer
-Do not scan government and private IT objects without legal permission.
+- Do not scan government and private IT objects without legal permission.
+- Do At Your Own Risk